 Lőcse (Levoča, Leutschau) is the city where you can see one of the nicest churches of ancient Hungary, the St. Jakab Church.
 Lőcse was established in the 12th century but the present location was built a bit farther, only after the Mongols’ invasion, fortified by strong walls.

 It is located in the Upper lands/Horná Zem/Felvidék, in Slovakia.
 The German Saxons began to arrive there when after the Mongols had gone, the surviving Saxons returned from the Menedékkő (Shelter-stone).

 Lőcse was first mentioned in 1245 and it had been the main center of the Saxon settlements from 1271 until 1772.
 The city became the capital of the Association of Szepességi (Zipt) Germans, with a form of self-rule within the Kingdom of Hungary.
 You can read more about these German towns of North Hungary here: https://www.hungarianottomanwars.com/essays/szepesseg/

 The walls were built in the 13th century but were rebuilt in the 15-16th centuries.
 These walls circle an area of 44 acres.

 The city got a commercial right in 1321 to stop merchants and two years later became a free royal town of Hungary.
 There were huge fires in 1332 and in 1431.
-The Bohemian Hussites had attacked it many times between 1440-1450 and it was King Matthias’ headquarter when he set out against them.
+The Bohemian Hussites had attacked it many times between 1440-1450 and it was King Matthias’ headquarters when he set out against them.
 You can read about Matthias’ wars here:

 Lőcse had a significant role in the wars between King Szapolyai and King Ferdinand during the Dual Kingship, after 1526.
 There had been a long violent feud between Lőcse and the neighboring Késmárk for a century.
-The town, located on an intersection of trade routes between Poland and Hungary, became a rich center of commerce.
+The town, located at an intersection of trade routes between Poland and Hungary, became a rich center of commerce.
 It exported iron, copper, furs, leather, corn, and wine.

 At the same time, the town became an important cultural center.
 The Latinist Leonard Cox came here from English and taught around 1520 in a school in Lőcse.
 On the other hand, the bookseller Brewer from Wittenberg transformed his bookstore into a prolific printing plant, that lasted for 150 years.
 Also, one of the best-known medieval woodcarvers settled here.